Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor worried help you find the corner so he can be much more assured that the work has actually been done properly.
-If he aids you, he will certainly see the proof you reveal as well as will not later on be inclined to say a lot about it.
+It is constantly well to have the next-door neighbor concerned help you situate the edge so he can be more ensured that the job has actually been done properly.
+If he aids you, he will certainly see the proof you discover as well as will not later be inclined to suggest a lot concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.